KendrickLeemar/EngHacks/README.md

 ## About

-A hackathon project made for Waterloo Enghacks 2016
+A hackathon project made for Waterloo Enghacks 2016.
+Made a pokemon type simulator.